 Financial professionals who violated the “know your customer” rule can be held accountable for the bad investment advice they provided to those who invested in oil, gas and energy stocks, master limited partnerships, or funds that were heavily concentrated in oil and gas stocks.
 You can make an unsuitability claim to recover all or a portion of your losses with the help of a financial fraud attorney at Zamansky LLC.

-Making a Claim with an Attorney Experienced in Unsuitability Lawsuits
+Making a Claim with an Experienced Unsuitability Lawyer

 When providing advice to investors, stock brokers and financial advisors should consider the following factors: